Prior To The Early 19th Century, You Wouldn’t Experience What On Christmas?

 And he looked like a peddler just opening his pack.

 If that sounds a wee bit familiar, you (and millions of others) know it today as one of the most beloved Christmas Eve stories of all time: “The Night Before Christmas“.
-From the 1820s forward, St. Nicholas was formed and reformed through stories, lore, and towards the end of the 19th century, by advertising and commercialism, until he had morphed into the iconic Coca-Cola advertising-esque red velvet wearing, rosy cheeked, white-bearded benefactor we know and love.
+From the 1820s forward, St. Nicholas was formed and reformed through stories and lore, and towards the end of the 19th century, by advertising and commercialism, until he had morphed into the iconic Coca-Cola advertising-esque red velvet wearing, rosy cheeked, white-bearded benefactor we know and love.

 Image by Thomas Nast (1860); One of the first known depictions of Santa in a red fur-trimmed suit.